chapmanjacobd/hn_mining/README.md

 ╘═══════════╧═════════════════╧══════════════════════════╧════════╧═════════╛
 ```

 This is what I mean by 39 years of content.
-39 years of video running 24/7 (not including 62,876 videos [~8%] where duration is unknown). hackernews_only_unique.tw.db is a bit smaller with _only_ 18 years of content.
+39 years of video running 24/7 (not including 62,876 videos [~8%] where duration is unknown).

+hackernews_only_unique.tw.db is a subset (removing videos from playlist URLs) and is a bit smaller but still indexes 18 years of content.

 ### Zenodo vs GitHub TubeWatch database